matter-in-motion/mm-post/README.md

 ## Settings

 * post
   - limit — number, default 20.
-Global limit number of returned posts in collection
+Global limit number of post collection

 ## Post

 The post is the ordered collection of nodes.

-* __id__ — uuid, id of the post
+* __id__ — uuid, the id of the post.
-* __slug__ — string, 60 chars max, a user- and SEO-friendly short unique text used in a URL to identify and describe post
+* __slug__ — string, 60 chars max, a user- and SEO-friendly short unique text used in a URL to identify and describe the post.
 * __title__ — string, 140 chars max.
 * __status__ — string, `draft`, `ready`, `published`.
 Default `draft`.
 * __created__ — integer.
-A timestamp when post was created
+A timestamp when the post is created.
 * __published__ — integer.
-A timestamp when post was published
+A timestamp when the post is published.
-* author — uuid or user data of the post's author
+* author — uuid or user data of the post's author.
-* tags — array of tag's slugs
+* tags — the array of tag's slugs.
-* nodes — array of nodes ids
+* nodes — the array of nodes ids.
-* content — object with all nodes
+* content — object with all nodes.

 ## API

 ### get

-Returns a post or posts collection
+Returns a post or posts collection.

 **Request**

-To all requests, you can add an `include` parameter that will add related data to the posts.
+To all requests, you can add the `include` parameter that adds related data to the posts.

 * **id** — post's id